ops-center/alerts/charts/zookeeper-alerts/remedy.md

   - Contact AppsCode team
 - #### ZooKeeperTooManyNodes
   - Describe the ZooKeeper CR and check current znode count
-  - Investigate which applications are creating excessive znodes — check for stale or unnecessary znodes
   - Perform cleanup if needed, or tune heap/memory settings if the load is legitimate
   - Contact AppsCode team
 - #### ZooKeeperTooBigMemory